-6. Nominations and Remuneration Committee
+6. Nomination and Remuneration Committee

-a.
-Sheikh Ahmed Mohamed Sultan Al Dhaheri, Chairman of the Nomination & Remuneration Committee, acknowledges his responsibility for the Committee System in the Company, for his review of its working mechanism, and for ensuring the Committee efficiency.
+A. Mr. Ahmed Salem Obaid Aldhaheri, Chairman of the Nomination and Remuneration Committee, acknowledges his responsibility for the Committee system in the company, for his review of its working mechanism, and for ensuring the committee efficiency.

-b.
-Names of the Nomination and Remuneration Committee Members
+B. Names of the members of the Nomination and Remuneration Committee